Race Recap: Peaks & Trails

 Arriving at the bottom, I took in fuel at the aid station and was so ecstatic to discover they had witchetty grub lollies.
 They are kind of like a cross between a milk bottle/banana lolly/strawberry & cream, but WAY better.
 You won’t find them in any commercial supermarket, and will only ever find them in specialized lolly shops.
 Needless to say, I took a handful and went on my merry way.

-I kid you know, when I arrived at the aid station and turn off point for the 50k runners, I was offered a shot of whiskey!
+I kid you know, when I arrived at the aid station and turn-off point for the 50k runners, I was offered a shot of whiskey!
 Yeah no thanks, but that didn’t stop the runner in front of me taking one.
 Hey, you only live once, and it sure makes for one heck of a story.

 The chunk of the course and elevation were done, but with 8km to go, anything can happen.
 While I had passed numerous runners, I was also getting past (I think by 22k entrants).

-Headphone in, I listened to music to get me through the rest of the course.
+Headphones in, I listened to music to get me through the rest of the course.

 When I passed Tom, I dumped my poles and a few other things with him.
 I noticed the instant weight difference in the pack.